VityaVitalich/BIGT/README.md

 2) evaluating CLIP-Scores needed to calculate metrics from paper
 3) evaluation of reward model (however it needs installation from source https://github.com/THUDM/ImageReward)
 4) generation of images with models listed in paper
+5) evaluation of FID and IS, as described in paper